razonyang/hugo-theme-bootstrap/exampleSite/content/docs/deployment/cloudflare-pages/index.zh-cn.md

 +++
 # type = "docs"
-title = "Deploy on Cloudflare Pages" linkTitle = "Cloudflare Pages" date = 2022-07-12T20:06:24+08:00
+title = "部署于 Cloudflare Pages" linkTitle = "Cloudflare Pages" date = 2022-07-12T20:06:24+08:00
 # description = "" # Used by description meta tag, summary will be used instead if not set or empty.